Wavelet-based Ramsey magnetometry enhancement of a single NV center in diamond: Performance metrics

-We use PL signals with readout contrast, $C=0.2143$, and with the average number of photons observed per repetition $n_{\text{ave}}=0.196$, which are experimentally realizable~\cite{shields15}.
-Since the number of photons collected per measurement is very low and hence uncorrelated, we assume that the photon statistics can be obtained from the Possionian distribution~\cite{barry20}. $M$ designates the number of repeated measurements to obtain each \textit{single} data point over the PL signal.
-We assume that a PL signal is collected over some finite time duration $T_I = t_f-t_i$ so that the total number of data points is given by $T_I f_{\text{sample}}$.
-Furthermore, we use as the integration time $M t_f$, which corresponds to the total time to collect the last data point of a PL signal.
+We use PL signals with readout contrast, $C=0.2143$, and with the average number of photons observed per repetition $n_{\text{ave}}=0.196$ based on experiments~\cite{shields15}.
+Since the number of photons collected per measurement is very low and hence largely uncorrelated, we assume that the photon statistics can be obtained from the Possionian distribution~\cite{barry20}.
+We designate with $M$ the number of repeated measurements to obtain each \textit{single} data point over the PL signal.
+The PL signal is collected over some finite time duration $T_I = t_f-t_i$ so that the total number of data points is given by $T_I f_{\text{sample}}$.
+Furthermore, we use $M t_f$ as the integration time, which corresponds to the total time to collect the last data point of a PL signal.

 A common metric to quantify the performance of an estimator, such as the TMT enhancement of PL is the mean squared error (MSE).
-For its assessment we perform an extra round of $N_{\text{exp}}$ independent experiments as,
+Its statistical assessment necessitates an extra round of $n_{\text{exp}}$ independent experiments as,

-where $\text{MSE} [ N_{\text{sense}}^{\beta, q} ]$ represents the MSE of TMT enhanced PL, $N^{*, q}$ is the true value for the number of photons and the superscript $q$ refers to $q^{\textit{th}}$ detection point of the accumulated PL in which the statistics are collected only for the detection regions.
-There are $N_{\text{SD}}$ such detection points all selected close to the negative slopes of the PL fringes, as marked by red crosses in the inset of Fig~\ref{SNR} (b).
+where $\text{MSE} [ N^{\beta}(t_q) ]$ represents the MSE of TMT enhanced PL, $N^{*}(t_q)$ is the true value for the number of photons, and the $t_q$ refers to the time at $q^{\textit{th}}$ detection point.
+There are $q=1,\dots, n_{\text{SD}}$ such detection points all selected close to the negative slopes of the PL fringes, as marked by red crosses in the inset of Fig~\ref{SNR} (b).
 The MSE in Eq.~($\ref{mse}$) can be decomposed in terms of bias and variance as,

 where,